Xola-lab/Lind-ikhayaXola/README.md

 ### Visit the Site:

-How to View: Visit the portfolio site at xola-lab.github.io/Lind-ikhayaXola.
+Visit the portfolio site at: https://xola-lab.github.io/Lind-ikhayaXola.